Frantz Fanon

 In “Black Skin, White Masks,” Fanon explores the complex psychological effects of colonialism and racism on the psyche of the colonized.
 He argues that colonized individuals often internalize the racist stereotypes imposed upon them by the colonizers, leading to a profound sense of self-alienation and a desire to be recognized as equals.
 Fanon’s existentialist approach highlights the existential anguish experienced by black individuals in a world that denies their humanity.

-The Colonized Mind
+Frantz Fanon: The Colonized Mind

 One of Fanon’s most significant contributions to the discourse on colonialism is his analysis of the colonized mind.
 He argues that colonialism not only oppresses people physically and economically but also colonizes their minds and identities.
 This psychological colonization is a form of dehumanization that serves to justify the continued subjugation of colonized peoples.

-Fanon uses psychoanalysis to delve into the deep-seated psychological trauma inflicted by colonialism.
-He contends that the colonized individual experiences a “black skin, white mask” dilemma, wherein they must constantly negotiate their racial identity in a white-dominated world.
+Fanon uses psychoanalysis to dive into the deep-seated psychological trauma inflicted by colonialism.
+He contends that the colonized individual experiences a "black skin, white mask" dilemma, wherein they must constantly negotiate their racial identity in a white-dominated world.
 This leads to a fractured sense of self and a quest for recognition and authenticity.

 Violence and Liberation